code-distortion/adapt/README.md

 ### PHPUnit Customisation

-Add any of the following to your test-class when needed.
+Add any of the following properties to your test-class when needed.

 ``` php
 <?php